vlexaega/hw1-code-refractor-AV/README.md

-# Refactoring Existing Website - Semantic HTML + Accessibility
+# Refractoring Existing Website - Horiseon Marketing Agency - Semantic HTML + Accessibility

 ## Description

-The purpose of this repo is to refactor the initial code provided to be more easily readable.
-In addition, adding accessibility aspects to the website with the goal to enhance SEO and the accessibility of the website.
-Through this refactoring project, skills in semantic html were applied to simplify the code and also connect the existing css file to the enhanced code.
-Scout rule was also adhered to to enhance and simplify the code, without removing any aspects.

-## Table of Contents (Optional)

-N/A
+The purpose of this repo is to refractor the code of the company Horiseon.
+As a marketing company, they desired a code that followed accessibility standards so that their site was optimized for seach engines.
+In order to achieve this, the code was reviewed and existing elements in the code were adjusted to follow the semantic structure of the HTML elements.
+The CSS style sheet was also optimized to follow the semantic structure of the HTML elements.

 ## Installation

+This repo is publicly accessible.
+Installation can be achieved by the following processes:

 The repo can be cloned via the following git link: https://github.com/vlexaega/hw1-code-refractor-AV.git